ARM-software/abi-aa/advnote132/advnote132.rst

 *  Fault the use of 8-byte aligned, stack allocated data.

-   (8-byte aligned parameters to variadic functions need not be faulted if the tool chain implements the repair described in `Repair of va_start and va_arg`_).
+   (8-byte aligned parameters to variadic functions need not be faulted if the toolchain implements the repair described in `Repair of va_start and va_arg`_).

 *  Or, if that is too difficult, fault all uses of 8-byte data types.